 Grow bee-friendly plants

-Grow bee-friendly plants such as foxglove to provide essential nectar.
+Grow bee-friendly plants such as foxglove to provide essential nectar and pollen.
 Discover how to make your garden bee-friendly in summer.

 Leave a few lawn weeds